Mobile-First Indexing and the Rise of Online Browsing

 Furthermore, it’s also possible for a site to have higher rankings on desktop but lower on the mobile.

-But while these sites have no reason to panic, Google still encourages webmasters to make their pages and content mobile-friendly.
+But while these sites have no reason to panic, Google still encourages webmasters to make their pages and content mobile responsive and mobile-friendly.
 This is because they continue to evaluate all contents in their index to determine a page’s mobile-friendliness.

 Then again, this does not necessarily mean that website owners should start abandoning their desktop website.
 There is still a notable 43% of users who use the desktop when browsing.
-There are also people who do prefer the larger screen of their desktops when viewing and reading a website.
+There are also people who do prefer the larger screen of their desktops when viewing and reading a website, but that still doesn’t change the importance of mobile-first indexing.

 Mobile Website VS. Desktop Website